BBC World Questions: South Africa

 BBC presenter Nancy Kacungira, a panel of leading politicians and a live audience will be in Johannesburg on August 10th to discuss the major issues facing South Africans now - social and economic transformation, black economic empowerment, corruption, land redistribution - and of course, the future leader of the ANC.
 Our panel comprises of Sihle Zikalala of the ANC, Leigh-Ann Mathys of the EFF, Adam Habib from Wits University and Sipho Pityana, businessman and convenor of the Save South Africa campaign.

 The programme will be recorded at The Market Theatre on 10 August 2017.

 The event starts at 18.00 and will consist of a drinks reception, an artistic performance and the debate.
 The guests are kindly requested to arrive on time.
 For organisational reasons we cannot guarantee entry after 18.45.

 BBC World Questions is a series of events delivered in partnership with the British Council.
 As a cultural relations and educational organisation and partner of the BBC World Service, the British Council helps to enable a platform where the general public can join in on democratic debate on a global forum.

 BBC World Service delivers news content around the world in English and 28 other language services, on radio, TV and digital, reaching a weekly audience of 246 million.
 As part of BBC World Service, BBC Learning English teaches English to global audiences.
 For more information, visit bbc.com/worldservice.
 The BBC attracts a weekly global news audience of 320 million people to its international news services including BBC World Service, BBC World News television channel and bbc.com/news.

-Admission is free, but online registration is required.
+Please note, we have reached capacity.
 Whilst we hope to accommodate everyone, please arrive in good time to be sure of a seat.